davestewart/davestewart-site-old/content/blog/programming/nuxt-data-fetching/index.md

 const { data: user } = await useFetch('/api/user')
 </script>
 ```

+They cannot be called conditionally, inside loops, regular functions, or lifecycle hooks like `onMounted`.

 For user-triggered actions that only happen client-side, use `$fetch` in event handlers: